polarfire-soc/polarfire-soc-documentation/applications-and-demos/mpfs-video-kit-h264-demo.md

 ## Running the Demo

 The kit comes preprogrammed with a demonstrative design to run the PolarFire SoC H.264 demo.
-The preprogrammed design configures the ethernet ports on the SEV kit with **static** IP addresses.
+The preprogrammed design configures the ethernet ports on the Video kit with **static** IP addresses.
-However, the Yocto images provided on the GitHub repository [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp), configure the SEV kit ethernet ports with **DHCP** IP addresses.
+However, the Yocto images provided on the GitHub repository [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp), configure the Video kit ethernet ports with **DHCP** IP addresses.

 There are slight differences in the steps to run the demo depending on the static or DHCP IP addresses.
 To run the demo using static IP addresses, refer to the [Running the demo using static IP address](#runninng-the-demo-using-static-ip-address).